Fathin-Ishrak-Romeo/Sensor-based-Access-Authentication-and-Cheating-Detection-System-during-exam-using-Arduino/README.md

 11. If you power the setup using a PC, then in the Arduino IDE, connect the port and open the serial monitor to see the real-time sensors' status.
 12. To adjust the ultrasonic sensors' range and the LDR sensor's threshold, look for the "ldrThreshold" & "threshold" in the code.
 NOTE: The IDR sensor's threshold value should be within 0 to 1023. </br>
 ![Description](images/13.png)
+13. To adjust the range of the IR obstacle sensor modules, rotate the potentiometer attached to the module.

 -----